-The fear that your life is ending one moment at a time is one of the most powerful engines there are.
-It beats almost everything and can motivate people to do a wide range of unusual things.
-Everybody has to deal with that little voice reporting time continuously.
-It’s always saying: “Hurry up !
-Hurry up!”
+The fact that your life is ending one moment at a time is one of the most powerful engines in existence.
+It beats almost everything and can motivate people to get into a wide range of unusual adventures.

 One of the most common ways to turn the volume of that voice down is to do something that would be considered unreal and larger than life.
-That’s when you feel like you have gained a little time to calm down and rest, even though the arrow of the clock is still moving, time is still alive.
+Similar moments make you feel like you have gained a little time to calm down and rest even though the arrow of the clock is still moving.

-Building a nice looking body that’s unseen among average people could be considered a good way to satisfy the YOLO demon inside of you.
-You feel like a gladiator.
+Building a muscular body uncharacteristic of the average human is considered a good way to satisfy the YOLO demon inside of you.
 The muscle size and the deep cuts give you power beyond belief.
-You are pretty, strong and before all something most people will never get to experience – a part of the aesthetic generation, a beast among normal men.
+You are strong and a part of the aesthetic generation – a beast among normal men.

-As with anything beautiful this desire also has a price tag only a few can afford.
+As with anything beautiful, this desire has a price tag that only a few can afford.
 What does it take to become aesthetic and muscular?
 Do you have to sell your soul for muscle?

-Steroids are incredibly successful in producing a look that mortals can only dream of.
-This effect is considered very beneficial in the constant struggle to zone out the harshness of life.
-Roids offer glamor and armor, at least when you are among others, which simply cannot be reached naturally.
+Steroids are incredibly effective and create a look that mortals can only dream of.
+The effect produced by the ownership of a powerful physique is considered very beneficial in the constant struggle to hack life.
+Roids offer glamour and armor that cannot be acquired naturally.

+Yet the YOLO kids consider the reward greater than the potential troubles.
+The fear of side effects fails to overcome the dread of being called a loser.
 Once you have tasted the life of a muscle beast, there is no turning back.
 It’s addictive.
-The more time you spend behind the muscle shield, the thicker the fusion and the harder it is to let go.
+The more time you spend behind the muscle shield, the thicker the fusion becomes.

 But who are we to judge?
-More or less we are trying to do the same thing through different means.
+Natty or not, we are all trying to do the same thing through different avenues.
 Some lift weights, some dance, some play games, some even pray.
-Whatever the case may be, all we do is oriented towards a way to make sense of this place, feel in piece and overcome the original fear of life.
+Regardless of the activity, everything that we do is oriented towards the pursuit of truth and inner peace.